oehf/ipf/src/site/markdown/index.md

 | Feature                                         | Description
 |-------------------------------------------------|-----------------------------------------------
 | [Recoverability]                                | Recoverability means that a system can recover from crashes or service failures without losing messages or data
-| [Performance] Monitoring                        | Monitor performance and throughput of routes
+| [Performance Monitoring]                        | Monitor performance and throughput of routes

-## Migration
+## Update Instructions

+If you are using previous versions of IPF and want to update:

+* IPF 3.2.x comes with some changes that must be considered when upgrading from IPF 3.1.x to IPF 3.2.x Read the [3.2 Update Instructions] for how to update from IPF 3.1.x
+* IPF 3.1.x introduces a few minor incompatibilities compared to IPF 3.0.x due to having less mandatory dependencies on the Spring framework.
+Read the [3.1 Update Instructions] for how to update from IPF 3.0.x
 * IPF 3.0.x is not backwards-compatible with IPF 2.x.
 Read the [Migration Instructions] for how to migrate a IPF 2.x-based integration solution.
-* IPF 3.1.x introduces a few minor incompatibilities compared to IPF 3.0.x due to having less mandatory dependencies on the Spring framework.
-Read the [3.1 Update Instructions] for how to update from IPF 3.0.x
-* IPF 3.2.x comes with some changes that must be considered when upgrading from IPF 3.1.x to IPF 3.2.x Read the [3.2 Update Instructions] for how to update from IPF 3.1.x

 ## Development